-Multi-unit franchise ownership and single-unit ownership are very different.
-Both types of operators have different priorities and business goals.
+Multi-unit and single-unit are very different types of franchise ownership.
+Both types of franchise operators have different priorities and business goals.
 How do you choose which type of operator is best for you?

 Both types of ownership share many similarities.
 However, they differ in many other ways.
 Both can use the franchisor’s trade name, marketing materials, and support system.
 Let’s begin by explaining the differences between these two types of franchise owners.